Beijing 2022 Winter Olympics: Top 15 athletes to watch – KION546

 Eileen Gu, People’s Republic of China

-Hailing from San Francisco, Eileen Gu relinquished her US citizenship in 2019 so that she could compete for China at the Beijing 2022 Winter Olympics.
+Hailing from San Francisco, Eileen Gu chose to compete for China rather than the US — it is unclear whether Gu renounced her American citizenship, usually a requirement for Chinese naturalization, since China does not allow dual citizenship — at the Beijing 2022 Winter Olympics.

 Between being offered a place at Stanford University to becoming the first Chinese athlete to win the superpipe and slopestyle events at the X Games in 2021, the 18-year-old freestyle skier is one of the teen prodigies hoping to claim gold for hosts China at this year’s Winter Games.